flexible-collision-library/fcl/README.md

 // perform continuous collision test continuousCollide(o1, tf_goal_o1, o2, tf_goal_o2, request, result);
 ```
-#For global penetration depth computation, we need a pre-computation step.
-Beside that, the online penetration depth function uses exactly the same pipeline as shown above:
-#```cpp
-#// Given two objects o1 and o2
-#CollisionObject* o1 = ...
-#CollisionObject* o2 = ...
-#// the precomputation step for global penetration computation (see test_fcl_xmldata.cpp for an example)
-#...
-#// set the penetration depth request structure, here we just use the default setting
-#PenetrationDepthRequest request;
-#// result will be returned via the penetration depth result structure
-#PenetrationDepthResult result;
-#// perform global penetration depth test
-#penetrationDepth(o1, o2,request, result);
-#```

 FCL supports broadphase collision/distance between two groups of objects and can avoid the n square complexity.
 For collision, broadphase algorithm can return all the collision pairs.
 For distance, it can return the pair with the minimum distance.
 FCL uses a CollisionManager structure to manage all the objects involving the collision or distance operations.
 ```cpp